hettel/CaseStudy_ImageCompression/README.md

 On the right side a compression rate can be selected.
 Pressing the start button the selected percent smallest coefficients of the two-dimensional Fourier Transformation are set to zero.
 With this truncated image information the image is reconstructed.
 The reconstructed image an the truncated Fourier matrix are both shown on the left column.

 **Remark:** The images should be not too large.
 A size of max 4096 x 4096 pixels is strongly recommended!
-For larger images timeout exceptions can occur and can leave the application in an undefined state.
+For larger images timeout or out of memory exceptions can occur and can leave the application in an undefined state.